Health plans with health savings accounts (HSAs)

 - For 2017, the limit is $3,400 for single subscribers, and $6,750 for families.

 - Members ages 55 and up can contribute up to $1,000 more per year.
-You must turn age 55 by the end of the taxable year--generally April 15 of the following year--to qualify.

 It is your responsibility not to exceed the maximum annual contributions allowed under IRS rules.
 Before you make your own contributions, make sure to calculate both your employer’s contribution amount(s) for the year, the SmartHealth wellness incentive in January (if eligible), and any amount you contribute.
 If contributions from all sources are more than the maximum amount allowed, you may be subject to IRS penalties and/or fees from HealthEquity.